 You have to keep in mind, though, that the more aggressive you are with cutting and stopping the traffic outlets, the fewer visitors you get.
 This approach works primarily for large campaigns with medium to high budgets.
 If you use this strategy on smaller GEOs, you might find yourself with too little traffic to make the campaign worth running.

-Negative ROI is nothing to be scared of.
-Testing something different in affiliate marketing almost always leads to losses.
-But if you’re going to have to lose some money in order to be able to gain more in the future, this isn’t exactly a loss.
+Negative ROI is nothing to be afraid of.
+Trying something new in affiliate marketing almost always results in losses.
+But if you have to lose some money to gain more in the future, that’s not really a loss.
 This is an investment in your future business.

-If you find yourself running a campaign at a loss for just a little bit too long, I hope this article certainly gave you a lot of ideas about how to fix the issue.
-Now that you’re not afraid of a negative ROI, it’s time to get back to managing and optimizing your campaigns!
+If you find that you are running a campaign at a loss for a little too long, I hope this article has given you a lot of ideas on how to fix the problem.
+Now that you are no longer afraid of a negative ROI, it’s time to get back to managing and optimizing your campaigns!